2010 Philadelphia Eagles season: Postseason results

-NFC Wild Card Round: vs. Green Bay Packers
+NFC Wild Card Playoffs: vs. (6) Green Bay Packers

-Entering the postseason as the NFC's #3 seed, the Eagles began their playoff run at home in the NFC Wild Card Round against the #6 Green Bay Packers, hoping to avenge their Week 1 loss.
+Entering the postseason as the NFC's #3 seed, the Eagles began their playoff run at home in the NFC Wild Card playoffs against the #6 Green Bay Packers, hoping to avenge their Week 1 loss.
 The Eagles had a terrific early scoring attempt.
 After a three-and-out, the Eagles drove into field goal range, but All-Pro kicker David Akers missed wide-right on a 41-yard field goal attempt.
 The Packers instead snatched the early first quarter lead as Packers quarterback Aaron Rodgers completed a 4-yard touchdown pass to tight end Tom Crabtree for the early lead.
 Green Bay added onto their lead in the second quarter as Rodgers completed a 9-yard touchdown pass to wide receiver James Jones.
 All the Eagles could muster in the first half was a 29-yard field goal from kicker David Akers.